 The Circle of Health offers a visual map for Whole Health.
 Begin with ME at the center by asking "What really matters?"
 Then incorporate mindful awareness, self-care, and conventional and complementary approaches to achieve Whole Health.

 Personal health inventories gather key information about each part of the Circle of Health and help people identify which areas they want to focus on.
 Two important tools are the PHI (brief version) and the PHI Booklet.
+These materials are also available in Spanish.

 Personal Health Planning